 Most benefits and insurance plans have premium versions that may cost a bit more but can maximize savings.
 Premier programs can offer:

 - A wider selection of eye doctors in your area

 - Access to eye care specialists

 - A wider variety of frames and lenses

 Look for New Deals on Frames and Lenses

 Eyeglasses and contact lenses can be a significant investment and, without eye care coverage, can strain your budget.
 Learn whether your benefits plan includes recently reduced prices on frames and lenses.

 Receive updates from your provider to stay current on discounts for special items, such as photochromic lenses, prescription sunglasses, anti-reflective coatings and designer frames.

 Many plans offer a deep discount on a second pair of eyeglasses or contact lenses – often as much as 20%.
 A spare pair ensures peace of mind when glasses are broken or misplaced.

-Dr. Switalski at Switalski Eye Care in Plano accepts various eye care plans.
+Dr. Switalski at Switalski Eye Care in East Plano accepts various eye care plans.
 We offer annual eye exams for the entire family, diagnostic screening and treatments for eye conditions and a full range of frames, lenses and contact lenses to improve your vision.